signalogic/SigSRF_SDK/README.md

 * scale up without using GPU, and scale down without using ARM
 * maintain programmability compatible with cloud servers, including open source software support, server architectures, latest programming languages, etc.

-x86 software is often referred to as a "software only" solution, but high performance streaming often requires heterogeneous CPU cores.
+x86 software is sometimes referred to as a "software only" solution, but high performance streaming often requires heterogeneous CPU cores.
 To enable mixed core processing, SigSRF supports coCPU&trade; technology, which adds NICs and up to 100s of coCPU cores to scale per-box streaming and performance density.
 For example, coCPUs can turn conventional 1U, 2U, and mini-ITX servers into high capacity media, HPC, and AI servers, or they can allow an embedded AI server to operate independently of the cloud.

 For all platforms, SigSRF supports OpenCV, TensorFlow, media transcoding, speech recognition, and other calculation / data intensive applications.
 For applications facing SWaP (size, weight, and power consumption) constraints, SigSRF software can eliminate GPUs without resorting to FPGAs or ASICs that dictate an ARM based or other non-cloud compatible software architecture.